Leaveism: Extent and factors

-Leaveism is also cited in the BBC publication aptly named,'The 101 people, ideas and things changing how we work today' published in July 2019.
+Leaveism is also cited in a July 2019 BBC publication.

 Leaveism in police forces

-Findings from a national survey of police officers in the UK carried out in 2016 (n= 16,841) for the Police Federation of England and Wales noted that 59% of respondents had used annual leave, flexi time or rest days to have time away from the workplace due to the state of their physical health, and 42% had done the same due to psychological health conditions.
-Furthermore, the same survey reported 50% of respondents conceded they had taken work home that could not have completed in normal working hours, and 40% had worked while on holiday or annual leave in order to catch up with outstanding work.
+Findings from a national survey of police officers in the UK carried out in 2016 (n= 16,841) for the Police Federation of England and Wales noted that 59% of respondents had used annual leave, flexi time, or rest days to have time away from the workplace due to the state of their physical health, and 42% had done the same due to psychological health conditions.
+Furthermore, the same survey reported 50% of respondents indicated that they had taken work home that could not have been completed in normal working hours, and 40% had worked while on holiday or annual leave in order to catch up with outstanding work.

-On a 2017 study visit to the United States, Hesketh noted a further manifestation in respect of US police patrol officers taking vacation allocations to mask sickness.
-In some of these cases it was in order to negate complaints or criticisms of working additional duties or employment outside of their police department.
+On a 2017 study visit to the United States, Hesketh noted that police officers in the United States also took vacation time to mask sickness.
+In some cases, officers used their vacation time to avoid complaints or criticisms for working additional duties or employment outside of their police department.
 A culture of long hours and relatively high wages drove officers to use their own vacation time if suffering ill health to continue on additional paid work that was not as emotionally taxing or physically demanding.

 Risk factors

-The CIPD and Simply Health, following research with over 1,000 HR professionals representing 4.6m employees in the UK, reported that 87% considered that technology affected people's ability to switch off out of work hours (element 4 of leaveism), taking phone calls and answering emails were cited by way of example.
-Further, that 69% had observed leaveism over the last 12 months.
-A link to the report, Health and Well-being at Work, can be found here.
+The CIPD and Simply Health, following research with over 1,000 HR professionals representing 4.6 million employees in the UK, reported that 69% of respondents had observed leaveism over the last 12 months, and 87% of respondents agreed that technology affected employees' ability to "switch off" out of work hours (element 4 of leaveism), citing that broader public accessibility of personal cell phones and computers enabled people to take phone calls and answer emails outside of working hours.

-A report by Deloitte in Jan 2020, titled Mental health and employers - Refreshing the case for investment detailed a 'deep dive' into leaveism.
+A 2020 report by Deloitte detailed a 'deep dive' into leaveism.
 It modelled numerous studies conducted over recent years and highlighted the criticality of the phenomena in understanding employees workplace responses to stress and ill-health.
 The report concluded that younger employees were more susceptible to leaveism and, as such, required more support.
 The report also made recommendations about what organisations could practically do to reduce the associated risks of leaveism behaviours.
 Steps such as setting clear boundaries between work and personal time, enabling policy-driven culture change and encouraging people to take their annual leave allocation to switch off and relax.